gepoch/vim-surround/README.md

 - ""
 - ''

-You can add to the available pairs in atom's settings, and add your own bindings to the new surround functions in your keymap.
+You can add to the available pairs in atom's settings, and the commands will be dynamically added to your keybindings.

 For example if I wanted to add the pair '<>', I would add this in my settings: